eevvaayou/eevvaayou.github.io/_posts/2022-05-24-page_cover.md

 <u>3.
 Risk-based evaluation of existing courses.</u>

 We strive to maintain efficiency in course development to prevent undue burden on our instructors, who are already engaged in extensive research activities.
-Therefore, it is essential for instructors to be well-versed with the evaluation criteria beforehand.
+Therefore, it is essential for instructors to be well-versed in the evaluation criteria beforehand.
 <br>
 <br>

 ##### 1. Solicitation and Appraisal of New Courses
-The quality assurance process for new courses begins with the solicitation and evaluation of new courses, initiated by Nudge.
-Upon contract agreement, instructors are required to submit a course outline.
-Following a preliminary evaluation, instructors commence course development, ensuring that the final evaluation is completed prior to the start of the course.
+Nudge’s quality assurance process begins with the solicitation and evaluation of course proposals.
+Upon reaching a contract agreement, instructors must submit a course outline.
+After a preliminary evaluation, they start developing the course, making sure to complete the final evaluation before the course begins.

-This process provides an opportunity for alignment between the course content and student needs.
-The primary objective is to gather information to address the following questions:
+This process aligns the course content with student needs.
+The primary objective is to address key questions:

 <font color="gray">

-👉 <u>Will students acquire the knowledge that we deem important or necessary for academic/professional success?</u><br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<u>Will students gain the knowledge deemed essential for academic or professional success?</u><br>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<u>Are modifications needed in the course structure or teaching strategies? </u><br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<u>What necessary modifications to the course structure or teaching strategies might be needed? </u><br>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<u>Are there additional techniques, resources, or materials that could enhance the effectiveness of learning?  </u><br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<u>Could additional techniques, resources, or materials improve learning effectiveness?  </u><br>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<u>Are slides and other learning resources compatible, sufficient, and compliant?  </u><br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<u>Are the slides and learning resources adequate, accessible, and in compliance with educational standards?  </u><br>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<u>Is the appropriateness of established answers and grading schemes ensured?</u><br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<u>Is there a mechanism in place to ensure the appropriateness of the established answers and grading schemes?</u><br>
 </font>
 <br>